Equipment: Scale mail, dagger, adventurer’s backpack, grappling hook, longsword, steel shield, 6 gp, 2 sp

 In terms of progression, every Class goes up to Twentieth Level—and at every Level, a Player Character will receive something.
 The Ancestry will provide Ancestry Feats, whilst the Class will provide its own Feats, plus options to choose Skill Feats and General Feats.
 Plus, Attribute Boosts as well.
 Since a Player Character gains a new Level every thousand Experience Points, progression is consistent between the Classes and every player will feel like he and his character is being rewarded at regular intervals.
 The range of Feats available across all of the categories gives a player a wealth of choice and options when designing the type of character he wants to play.

-The four spell-casting Classes in the Player Core are the Bard, Cleric, Druid, Witch, and Wizard.
-All have access to a range of cantrips and spell defined by magical tradition.
+The five spell-casting Classes in the Player Core are the Bard, Cleric, Druid, Witch, and Wizard.
+All have access to a range of cantrips and spells defined by magical tradition.
 This is another change like that of Alignment.
 Instead of Abjuration, Alteration, Conjuration, Divination, Enchantment, Illusion, Invocation, and Necromancy, what the Pathfinder Roleplaying Game, Second Edition Remaster has is four magical traditions.
 These are Arcane, Divine, Occult, and Primal.
 The Bard can also infuse his performances to create Compositions and will be inspired by a Muse such as Enigma or Maestro; the Cleric gains extra spells from his Divine Font that can either harm or heal, as well as those from his deity; the Druid belongs to a Druidic Order such as Animal, Leaf, or Storm which grants further spells; Witches are granted hexes and taught lessons by a patron such as ‘Faith’s Flamekeeper’ or ‘Silence in Snow’; and Wizards study a thesis, such as ‘Improved Familiar Attunement’ or ‘Staff Nexus’ which changes the way in which they cast spells and attend an arcane school which grants further spells.
 In addition, some spellcasters, like the Witch and the Wizard, have a familiar through which they can cast their spells.
 Any Player Character can have an animal companion if they have the right feat, and whether the animal is a companion or familiar, it will grow and improve as the Player Character gains experience and Levels.

 Name: Thulee